jeesung-ahn/jeesung-ahn.github.io/index.md

 <h2 class="h1" style="color: rgb(0,0,0)" id="about">About Me </h2>

 Hi there!
-Welcome to my website!
 My name is Jeesung Ahn, I am a 4th-year Ph.D. candidate in the [Department of Psychology at the University of Pennsylvania](https://psychology.sas.upenn.edu).
 I am working with [Emily Falk](https://www.asc.upenn.edu/people/faculty/emily-falk-phd) at the [Communication Neuroscience Lab](https://www.asc.upenn.edu/research/centers/communication-neuroscience-lab).

 My current research mainly revolves around two topics:
 - using the brain-as-predictor approach to evaluate the effectiveness of persuasive messages in promoting health behaviors (e.g., physical activity)